The IWSCC logo: A triangular pattern made up of smaller triangles in shades of blue, orange, and green.

 To make it happen, the IWSCC:

-Leads research projects on Disabled-Owned and Veteran-Owned businesses in Canada.
+We lead research projects on Disabled-Owned and Veteran-Owned businesses in Canada.

-We identify paths to success and barriers to inclusion, and explore solutions, with support from Corporate Members and Community Partners.
+We identify paths to success and barriers to inclusion – and explore solutions – with support from Corporate Members and Community Partners.

-Develops and educates on best practices to include and elevate Veteran-Owned and Disabled-Owned businesses in Canada.
+We develops and educates on best practices to include and elevate Veteran-Owned and Disabled-Owned businesses in Canada.

 Each one dedicated to supporting Disabled-Owned and Veteran-Owned businesses across Canada and beyond.